Charlotte-Roemer/bat-road-collision-risks/README.md

-# Authors: Charlotte Roemer and Yves Bas
+# Authors: Charlotte Roemer, AurÃ©lie Coulon, Thierry Disca and Yves Bas

 # The tables can be downloaded on this link: https://b2drop.eudat.eu/s/RabMap7dnHwsnJX